stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ImageData image = loader.load("chalet.ktx2");
 ```

-We also add a new helper to determine the image format using the hint if available or delegating to the previous implementation using the image layout:
+A new helper is added to determine the image format using the hint if available or delegating to the previous implementation using the image layout:

 ```java
 public class FormatBuilder {